 There is an option to present a reward when all the words in a sentence have been correctly positioned: this wiggles all the cards and plays applause.
 The reward is enabled by default, but you can disable it in the app's Settings (see Chapter 7).
 Other settings include options to display the text on the cards in uppercase, lowercase, sentence case or title case, as well as being able to select a different font.

-To return to the main view showing the list of topics, tap the Topics button at the top left.
+To return to the main view showing the list of topics, tap the Topics or < button at the top left.

-You can reveal the topic's table of contents, by tapping the sentence number in the middle of the bar at the top.
+You can reveal the topic's table of contents, by tapping the sentence number in the middle of the bar at the top on iOS, and on Android by tapping the sentence number to the right of the app icon.
 Tap the entry for any sentence to select it, or tap the sentence number at the top again to close.
+To prevent the table of contents from being shown, disable editing in the app's Settings.